capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/marketplace/buy-NFT.md

 ## Buy an NFT on a marketplace using Ternoa-JS

-This function buys a listed for sale NFT on a marketplace on the Ternoa chain.
+This function buys a listed-for-sale NFT on a marketplace on the Ternoa chain.
 It returns an object promise containing the NFTSoldEvent provided by the Ternoa blockchain.

 :::info
 Use your own account by updating the `//TernoaTestAccount` with your account seed when retrieving the keyring from the example below.